andrettaj/cmsemployeetracker/README.md

 The project is still a work in progress.
 Then only thing that works is the view.
 Future development will require the update and the add to work.

+ I collaborated with tudors for help along with using exercises that came with this module.

 Link to github:  https://github.com/andrettaj/cmsemployeetracker